stephengold/Minie/README.md

 ### Source files

-Clone the repository using Git:
+Clone the Minie repository using Git:

- 1. Open the Clone wizard in the IDE:
+ 1. Open the "Clone Repository" wizard in the IDE:
+     + Menu bar -> "Team" -> "Git" -> "Clone..." or
      + Menu bar -> "Team" -> "Remote" -> "Clone..."
  2. For "Repository URL:" specify `https://github.com/stephengold/Minie.git`
  3. Clear the "User:" and "Password:" text boxes.
- 4. For "Clone into:" specify a writable folder (on a local filesystem) which doesn't already contain "Minie".
+ 4. For "Clone into:" specify a writable folder (on a local filesystem) that doesn't already contain "Minie".
  5. Click on the "Next >" button.
  6. Make sure the "master" remote branch is checked.
  7. Click on the "Next >" button again.
  8. Make sure the Checkout Branch is set to "master".
  9. Make sure the "Scan for NetBeans Projects after Clone" box is checked.
 10. Click on the "Finish" button.
-11. When the "Clone Complete" dialog appears, click on the "Open Project..." button.
+11. When the "Clone Completed" dialog appears, click on the "Open Project..." button.
 12. Expand the root project node to reveal the sub-projects.
 13. Select both sub-projects using control-click, then click on the